REFLECTING WOMEN

 16 September – 26 October 2019, AlbumArte, Rome

 Reflecting Women focuses on the concept of female identity.
-The title itself indicates a reflection on gender, a genre generally established through the stylization of the body.
+The title indicates a reflection on gender, a genre generally established through the stylization of the body.
 Reflecting expresses not only the analysis of the female figure, but also a reflection understood as a perception that each of us has through the observation of others.
-In fact, nobody can observe herself/ himself, except in a mirror, but a mirror can also show a distorted image, like the one that every woman receives and absorbs from the female iconography of contemporary society.
+Indeed, nobody can observe herself/ himself, except in a mirror.
+And yet a mirror can also show a distorted image, like the one that every woman receives from the female iconography of contemporary society.

 The project was promoted by the Embassy of the Republic of Lithuania in Italy and implemented thanks to the support of the Lithuanian Council for Culture, i-Portunus (a project selected and supported by the Creative Europe Programme) and the Lithuanian Culture Institute.